hyperledger-labs/blockchain-carbon-accounting/app/api-oracle/README.md

 This will run a test for the api's endpoints

-## Create Docker image
+## Create Docker images

 From the app/api-oracle directory Run
 ```
 npm run docker:build
 ```

-This will build the image to be published to: ghcr.io/net-zero-project/blockchain-carbon-accounting/oracle-api
+To publish this to a contianer repository.
 ```
 npm run docker:push
 ```
+*Make sure to set accessibilty on the respository.
+Currently set to ghcr.io/net-zero-project/blockchain-carbon-accounting/oracle-api*

 *All packages should eventually be published to official repository the hyperledger-labs project*